Development of the nervous system: Neuronal migration

-Radial migration
+Radial

 Neuronal precursor cells proliferate in the ventricular zone of the developing neocortex, where the principal neural stem cell is the radial glial cell.
-The first postmitotic cells must leave the stem cell niche and migrate outward to form the preplate, which is destined to become Cajal-Retzius cells and subplate neurons.
+The first postmitotic cells must leave the stem cell niche and migrate outward to form the preplate, which is destined to become Cajal–Retzius cells and subplate neurons.
 These cells do so by somal translocation.
 Neurons migrating with this mode of locomotion are bipolar and attach the leading edge of the process to the pia.
 The soma is then transported to the pial surface by nucleokinesis, a process by which a microtubule "cage" around the nucleus elongates and contracts in association with the centrosome to guide the nucleus to its final destination.

 Radial glial cells, whose fibers serve as a scaffolding for migrating cells and a means of radial communication mediated by calcium dynamic activity, act as the main excitatory neuronal stem cell of the cerebral cortex or translocate to the cortical plate and differentiate either into astrocytes or neurons.
 Somal translocation can occur at any time during development.

 Subsequent waves of neurons split the preplate by migrating along radial glial fibres to form the cortical plate.
 Each wave of migrating cells travel past their predecessors forming layers in an inside-out manner, meaning that the youngest neurons are the closest to the surface.
 It is estimated that glial guided migration represents 90% of migrating neurons in human and about 75% in rodents.

-Tangential migration
+Tangential

 Most interneurons migrate tangentially through multiple modes of migration to reach their appropriate location in the cortex.
 An example of tangential migration is the movement of interneurons from the ganglionic eminence to the cerebral cortex.
 One example of ongoing tangential migration in a mature organism, observed in some animals, is the rostral migratory stream connecting subventricular zone and olfactory bulb.

-Axophilic migration
+Axophilic

 Many neurons migrating along the anterior-posterior axis of the body use existing axon tracts to migrate along; this is called axophilic migration.
 An example of this mode of migration is in GnRH-expressing neurons, which make a long journey from their birthplace in the nose, through the forebrain, and into the hypothalamus.
 Many of the mechanisms of this migration have been worked out, starting with the extracellular guidance cues that trigger intracellular signaling.
 These intracellular signals, such as calcium signaling, lead to actin and microtubule cytoskeletal dynamics, which produce cellular forces that interact with the extracellular environment through cell adhesion proteins to cause the movement of these cells.